TheLegendOfMataNui/LOMN-Beta/readme.md

 You can also run `make clean` to delete the `build/` folder, `make rebuild` to `clean` and then build, or `make run` to `build` and then launch the game.

+To package just the files that have changed from the vanilla build of the game, run `make release`, and the modified files will be copied to the `packaged/patch/` folder.

 When using `make`, you can use ` COMPRESSION=compressed` with a `make` command (e.g. `make COMPRESSION=compressed`) to compress the blockfiles, but be warned: they will not be rebuilt even if they are up-to-date but not compressed, and compression will slow the process down significantly.

 **NOTE**